JackWReid/task/README.md

-# Task - a simple task management app
+# Task - a simple task management utility

-Task is a simply task management app written in Go that stores its state in a JSON file that's local to each project.
+Task is a simply task management utility written in Go.
+It stores its state in a JSON file that's local to each project.

 Because the tasks are represented in JSON on disk, they're version controlled along with the code.